 CONFIRMED!
-Bepannaah To End; Jennifer Winget Bids Goodbye; Promises To Return With Something New!
+Bepannaah To End, Jennifer Winget Bids Goodbye; Promises To Return With Something New!

 - Inside Pictures From Priyanka Chopra-Nick Jonas' Thanksgiving Dinner

-Colors' popular show Bepannaah has been hitting headline since a past few days.
-It was said that the channel is pulling plug on the show.
-But since the show is popular online, it was said that the show will be aired online (on Voot).
+Colors' popular show Bepannaah has been hitting headlines since the past few days.
+It was said that the channel is pulling the plug on the show.
+But since the show is popular online, it was said that the show will be aired on Voot.
 Earlier, it was said that Jennifer would not accompany Harshad Chopra, after it goes digital.
-But later, a few reports that suggested that both the lead actors Jennifer Winget and Harshad refused to the idea of continuing on the digital platforms.
+But later, a few reports that suggested that both the lead actors Jennifer Winget and Harshad refused to the idea of continuing on the digital platform.
 The fans have been waiting for the channel or the actors to confirm the same!

 Finally, Jennifer has confirmed that the show will end.
 She penned a farewell note and thanked fans for overwhelming response by sharing a video.
 She also promised to return with something new and exciting after a short break.